The Riemannian curvature identities for the torsion connection on $Spin(7)$-manifold and generalized Ricci solitons

 \newsection{Introduction} Riemannian manifolds with metric connections having totally skew-symmetric torsion and special holonomy received a lot of interest in mathematics and theoretical physics mainly from supersymmetric string theories and supergravity.
 The main reason becomes from the Hull-Strominger system which describes the supersymmetric background in heterotic string theories \cite{Str,Hull}.
 The number of preserved supersymmetries depends on the number of parallel spinors with respect to a metric connection $\sb$ with totally skew-symmetric torsion $T$.
+The presence of a $\nabla$-parallel spinor leads to restriction of the holonomy group $Hol(\nabla)$ of the torsion connection $\nabla$ to a group which is a stabilizer of a non-trivial spinor.
+These groups are known to be $SU(n)$, $Sp(n)$, $G_2$ and $Spin(7)$ due to the work of Hitchin \cite{Hit} and Wang \cite{Wang}.
+A detailed analysis of the possible geometries is carried out in \cite{GMW}.